 Tokyo International Airport, known as Haneda Airport, is one of Tokyo’s two main airports.
 The airport has the IATA code HND.
 The airport commenced operations in 1931 and handled almost 90 million passengers in 2018.
 Accordingly, it is one of the world’s best airports and the world’s 4th busiest airport.
 In addition, the airport is considered the world’s cleanest domestic airport.
 The airport serves as a hub for Japan Airlines, All Nippon Airlines, Skymark Airlines, Air Do, and Solaseed Air.

 Drumroll — here’s the world’s best airport.
 And the gold medal goes to Hamad International Airport in Doha.
 Doha Airport achieved a result that is only slightly better than Tokyo Haneda.
 However, when looking at the rounded figures, the airports’ results look even equal.
 Overall, Hamad International Airport achieved a result of 8.39 out of 10 possible points.

 Interesting side info: When looking at the world’s best airlines, it is amazing to see that Qatar Airways is rated as the world’s best airline.
 That means that Qatar’s main airport and flag carrier won the gold medal.

 Hamad International Airport is Qatar’s sole international airport.
 The airport has the IATA code DOH.
 The airport is super new and commenced operations in 2014.
 It serves as a hub for Qatar Airways.
 Hamad International Airport has two runways and handled almost 40 million passengers in 2019.

 Which Airport do you Consider as the World’s Best Airport?

 We would love to get your feedback.
-Leave a comment and let us know which airport you consider as the world’s best airport.
+So leave a comment and let us know which airport you consider the world’s best airport.